 There are more than 8,000 betting shops across the UK, and most of those (around 25%) belong to William Hill.
-The next three most widespread betting shop operators are Ladbrokes, Betfred, and the Gala Coral Group.
+The next three most widespread betting shop operators are Ladbrokes, Betfred, Gala Coral Group, and many other betting sites we reviewed.
 Approximately 1,000 betting shops belong to a wide range of different, smaller owners.

 - William Hill - 2,264 betting shops;

 - Gala Coral Group - 1,529 betting shops;